atchaya24112007-a11y/CodeAlpha_FlashcardQuizApp/README.md

-**Flashcard Quiz App**
+##Flashcard Quiz App##

   A responsive flashcard-based web application built using HTML, CSS, and JavaScript for studying various topics.

 **Overview**:

-   Displays one flashcard at a time
+  - Displays one flashcard at a time

-   Allows users to view questions and reveal answers
+  -  Allows users to view questions and reveal answers

-   Supports navigation between flashcards
+  - Supports navigation between flashcards

-   Designed to be generic (GK, technical, vocabulary, etc.)
+  - Designed to be generic (GK, technical, vocabulary, etc.)

 **Features**:

-  Question and answer toggle
+ - Question and answer toggle

-  Previous and Next navigation
+ - Previous and Next navigation

-  Card counter (Card X / Total)
+ - Card counter (Card X / Total)

-  Clean and minimal UI
+ - Clean and minimal UI

 **Responsive design for desktop and mobile**:

    Buttons

-   Previous – Go to previous flashcard
+  - Previous – Go to previous flashcard

-   Show Answer – Toggle answer visibility
+  - Show Answer – Toggle answer visibility

-   Next – Go to next flashcard
+  - Next – Go to next flashcard

 **Responsive Design**:

-  Uses Flexbox for layout
+ - Uses Flexbox for layout

-  Percentage-based widths and max-width
+ - Percentage-based widths and max-width

-  Adjusts automatically for mobile screens
+ - Adjusts automatically for mobile screens

 **Technologies Used**:

- HTML
+- HTML

- CSS
+- CSS

-JavaScript
+-JavaScript

 **Author**: